parimalp/digital_design_tutorial/Vivado_Tutorial_Using_IP_Integrator.md

 I/O Planning layout view of PYNQ-Z2

-2. Click under the *I/O Std* column across the **LD5** row and select *LVCOMS33*.
+2. Click under the *I/O Std* column across the **LD7** row and select *LVCOMS33*.
 This assigns the LVCMOS33 standard to the site.

    <img src="img/Vivado_Tutorial_Using_IP_Integrator/fig24.png" alt="fig13" style="zoom:67%;" />

 Assigning I/O standard

-3. Similarly, click under the *Site* column across LD5 row to see a drop-down box appear.
+3. Similarly, click under the *Package Pin* column across LD7 row to see a drop-down box appear.

-   **For Boolean**: Type **E**  in the field to jump to Exx  pins, scroll-down until you see E2 , select E2 and hit the *Enter* key to assign the pin.
+   **For Boolean**: Type **E**  in the field to jump to Exx  pins, scroll-down until you see E5 , select E5 and hit the *Enter* key to assign the pin.

-   **For PYNQ-Z2**: Type **M**  in the field to jump to Fxx  pins, scroll-down until you see F20 , select F20 and hit the *Enter* key to assign the pin.
+   **For PYNQ-Z2**: Type **M**  in the field to jump to Mxx  pins, scroll-down until you see M14 , select M14 and hit the *Enter* key to assign the pin.

 4. You can also assign the pin constraints using tcl commands.
 Type in the following command in the Tcl Console tab to assign the *P2* (Boolean) pin location and the *LVCSMOS33* I/O standard to **SW7** hitting the Enter key after each command.